-- 1. Date of announcement 13th June 2019 (a) - 2.
-Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
-The AGAR has been published with this notice.
-It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
+- 1. Date of announcement 19th May 2020 (a) - 2.
+Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
+As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.

-Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2019, these documents will be available on reasonable notice by application to:
+Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2020, these documents will be available on reasonable notice by application to:

-(b) Lorna Pardoe, Clerk & Responsible Finance Officer.
-Tel 01743 718695 atchampc@gmail.com

-commencing on (c)Monday 17 June 2019

-and ending on (d)Friday 26 July 2019
+(b) The Parish Clerk, 44 Cartway, Bridgnorth, WV16 4BG doningtonboscobelpc@gmail.com 07968 859990 commencing on (c) Monday 16 June 2020 and ending on (d) Friday 25 July 2020